-A few weeks ago Donald Miller talked about the most important question you can ask yourself: What if?
+A few weeks ago Storyline talked about the most important question you can ask yourself: What if?

 It is an encouraging and forward-thinking question.
 It got me thinking what if I asked that question more often and asked this one less: